ozgedurgut/helloworld/README.md

 # helloworld
 I am Özge Hülya Durgut.
 My departman is Electrical and electronics engineering.
 Our group name is helloworld, that group members;
-Serra Ece Doğan 116202048, her departman is EEEN, Burak Güler 11575012, his departman is CMPE,
+Serra Ece Doğan 116202048, her departman is EEEN;
+Burak Güler 11575012, his departman is CMPE;
-Yağız Gezmen 116200043, his departman is CMPE
+Yağız Gezmen 116200043, his departman is CMPE;
 Devrim Yiğit Hot 115200020, from CMPE.

 I support design and electrical operation for our project.
 This is not certain now, we will support each other.
 I can also support a part the software.